astronomer/docs/astro/set-up-ci-cd.md

 #### Multiple branches

 For small to medium-sized data teams running data pipelines in production, Astronomer recommends developing a CI/CD pipeline for multiple branches.
-With this method, you maintain 1 Git repository that has permanent branches for different versions of your Astro project.
+With this method, you maintain one Git repository that has permanent branches for different versions of your Astro project.
 You also have multiple Astro Deployments for each of your branches.
 If you work at a larger organization, you can adapt this method by creating a Workspace for each team or business use case.

 The multiple environment method assumes that you have:

-- 1 Astro project.
+- One Astro project.
-- 1 Astro Workspace for your project.
+- One Astro Workspace for your project.
-- At least 2 primary branches in your Git repository that each represent an environment.
-Astronomer recommends `main` and `dev`.
+- At least two primary branches in your Git repository that each represent an environment.
+Astronomer recommends naming the branches `main` and `dev`.
-- At least 2 Astro Deployments that each host different branches of your project.
+- At least two Astro Deployments that each host different branches of your project.

 ```mermaid
 %%{ init: { 'flowchart': { 'curve': 'linear' } } }%%